 Contributed by by Christina Menth with CMenthTravel

-Wildhaven Sonoma is wine country glamping located on the banks of the Russian River in Northern California.
-Surrounded by many of Sonoma County’s most popular wineries, it’s a unique option for a Wine Country getaway.
+Wildhaven Sonoma is wine country glamping located on the banks of the Russian River.
+Surrounded by many of Sonoma County’s most popular wineries, it’s one of the most romantic destinations in Northern California..

 The extra large safari tents are spacious and well appointed and the staff is committed to making your stay both comfortable and memorable.
 Make it an adult weekend or bring the family because there’s plenty to do.

 Wildhave Sonoma has their own private access to the Russian River which makes this such a great glamping destination during the summer months.
 Go swimming, tubing, or rent a kayak and explore.
-Or just relax in one of the cozy hammocks with a good book.
+Or relax in one of the cozy hammocks.

 At Wildhaven you’ll be in close proximity to popular wineries like Robert Young Estate Winery, Jordan Winery and Francis Ford Coppola Winery.
 If wine tasting is at the top of your list, rent a bike and make a fun day of it.